Meowfit/reconPy/README.md

 ## The Parameters

 **left_df**:  _DataFrame_
-: The primary DataFrame for comparison.
+The primary DataFrame for comparison.

 **right_df**:  _DataFrame_
-: The secondary DataFrame for comparison.
+The secondary DataFrame for comparison.

 **left_exact_match_cols**:  _list of string_
-: Columns from left_df used for exact matching.
+Columns from left_df used for exact matching.
 These columns join left_df and right_df, requiring identical values.

 **right_exact_match_cols**:  _list of string_
-: Columns from right_df used for exact matching.
+Columns from right_df used for exact matching.
 These columns join left_df and right_df, requiring identical values.

+> [!NOTE]
 > The order of left_exact_match_cols and right_exact_match_cols is crucial.
 They link corresponding columns when header names differ between left_df and right_df:
 >
 > Correct example: